NoahZhang/rlm-code/README.md

 # RLM Code

-An interactive coding CLI powered by LLMs.
+An implementation of **Recursive Language Models (RLM)** — an interactive coding CLI where the LLM recursively writes and executes Python code to solve problems.
 Think Claude Code / Cursor — the LLM writes Python code in `` ```repl``` `` blocks to call filesystem tools, inspect results, iterate, and converge on an answer.

 ## How it works